gorlovka/proxyrequest/README.md

-# Proxyrequest - Rotating proxy, Bypass Cloudflare, Free proxy lists
+# # Proxyrequest - Proxy lists,  Rotating proxy, Bypass Cloudflare

+#### With this tool you can:
+1. Get proxy lists for parsing from API endpoint, curl or php
+1. Rotating proxy for parsing anything - proxy are being changed automatically until website returns proper content
+1. Parsing pages protected by Cloudflare from scraping

+#### Free plans available for each usage case

 If you are looking for a way to parse website which is protected by cloudflare or some other custom made solution you are in the right place.

 Usually if you need to get a few dozens of pages from website you can go directory for website and scrape data easily.
 Issues comes if website has some kind of protection you need to get a lot of data on regular basis.